Eoin Ó Broin

-Eoin Ó Broin ([ˈoːnʲ oː ˈbˠɾˠɪnʲ]; born 1972) is an Irish Sinn Féin politician and writer who has been a Teachta Dála (TD) for Dublin Mid-West constituency since the 2016 general election.
+Eoin Ó Broin ([ˈoːnʲ oː ˈbˠɾˠɪnʲ]; born September 1972) is an Irish Sinn Féin politician and writer who has been a Teachta Dála (TD) for Dublin Mid-West constituency since the 2016 general election.

 Background

 Ó Broin is from Cabinteely, County Dublin.
 He was educated at Crown Woods School and Blackrock College.
-He holds a degree in Cultural Studies from the University of East London and an MA in Irish Politics from Queen's University Belfast.
+He holds a degree in Cultural Studies from the University of East London and an MA in Irish politics from Queen's University Belfast.
 For a period in the late 1980s he was the bassist in Dublin rock band The Foremen, with whom he performed on the RTÉ TV show Jo Maxi in 1989.

 Political career

 Ó Broin was elected to Belfast City Council in 2001, stepping down in 2004.
 He was the National Organiser of Ógra Shinn Féin between 1995 and 1997.
 He was Sinn Féin's Director of European Affairs co-ordinating his party's team in the European Parliament in Brussels, from 2004 to 2007.
 He is a former member of Sinn Féin's governing body and a regular columnist with the republican newspaper An Phoblacht.

 He campaigned against the Treaty of Lisbon and spoke at the National Forum on Europe on behalf of Sinn Féin and the No 2 Lisbon campaign.

 He is also a published writer.
 His first book, Matxinada - Basque Nationalism and Radical Basque Youth Movements was published in English in 2004 and in Spanish in 2005.
 His second book, Sinn Féin and the Politics of Left Republicanism was published by Pluto Press in 2009 and the launch was held in Pearse Street Public Library on 16 February 2009. Ó Broin is also the editor of Left Republican Review.
 As a freelance writer he has articles published in An Phoblacht, Magill, Village Magazine and The Irish Times.

 He was an unsuccessful Sinn Féin candidate for the Dún Laoghaire constituency at the 2007 general election.
 He ran for Dublin Mid-West at the 2011 general election.
 He polled 5,060 votes being beaten to the last seat in the constituency by Derek Keating of Fine Gael.
 He subsequently declared his intention to run for the Seanad, and was defeated in his election campaign.
 In 2013, Ó Broin was co-opted by Sinn Féin onto South Dublin County Council to represent Clondalkin local electoral area, after sitting councillor Matthew McDonagh resigned his seat.